-Learning outcomes Assessment criteria Understand what professionalism means in a housing context.
-1.1 Explain what 'professionalism' means in a housing context with reference to the CIH Code of Conduct and Code of Ethics.
-1.2 Explain why a culture of professionalism is important within a housing organisation.
-Understand professional practice and professional standards.
-2.1 Analyse own professional practice against professional standards.
-Understand the importance of professional judgment and reflective practice in a housing context.
+Learning outcomes Assessment criteria Understand what professionalism in a housing context. n means 1.1 Explain why a culture of professionalism is important within a housing organisation.
+Understand professional practice professional standards. e and 2.1 Analyse own professional practice against professional standards .
+Understand the importance of professional judgment and reflect practice in a housing context.
 3.1 Explain why it is important to apply professional judgement and professional boundaries in a housing context.
 3.2 Explain how to use reflective practice in learning through experience.
 3.3 Describe a workplace situation that has challenged own professional judgement.
 3.4 Apply a reflective practice model to the situation described in assessment criteria 3.3.
-Be able to manage own professional development.
-4.1 Explain the importance of Continuing Professional Development (CPD) for housing professionals.
+Be able to manage own professi development. onal 4.1 Explain the importance of Continuing Professional Development (CPD) for housing professionals.
 4.2 Create a professional development plan to support current role, and future goals and challenges.